dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

   - A Java `char` is 16 bits and can hold values from 0 to 65535.
 The C `char` is only 8 bits (one byte) and can represent values from 0 to 255.
 Again, we'll talk more about this when we discuss text encodings.

   - Java guarantees that new variables are initialized to 0.
-C doesn't: you might get 0, or you might get a seemingly random initial value based on the contents of memory.
+C doesn't: you might get 0, or you might get an arbitrary initial value based on the contents of memory at the moment the variable is declared.
 The only way to guarantee that a new variable will be 0 is to assign the value yourself.

 **Conditionals**